-The Student Accounts Receivable Office is located in Young Hall, Room 105.
-To contact the Student Accounts Receivable office by telephone, please call (573) 681-5278.
+The Office of Student Financial Services is located in Young Hall, Room 103.
+To contact the Office of Student Financial Services by telephone, please call (573) 681-5278 or email studentaccounts@lincolnu.edu.

 FINANCIAL AID

 The Department of Student Financial Aid offers a diverse financial aid program which affords equal opportunity to qualified students to attend Lincoln University.